nhapentor/blockchain-developer-bootcamp-final-project/README.md

 ## Future Features

 - More engagement activities to earn token
-- Apply Gamifications e.g. ranking system
+- Apply more gamifications, e.g. ranking system, to drive engagement
-- Search and see and interact with other users' profile for encourage social connection
+- Search and view and interact with other users for encourage social connection
 - More...